htoyll8/self-correction-2026/notes.md

 We perform **two complementary analyses**, each capturing a different aspect of self-repair.

 **(1) Sequential “Rolling-Ball” Self-Repair.**
 First, we construct *repair trees*, where each repair is conditioned on the previous program’s output and feedback—a process we call the *rolling-ball* model of self-repair.
 This captures the **true causal dynamics** of iterative refinement: every node represents a new model invocation that depends on the most recent failed attempt.
-As a result, programs within a single tree are **not independent**; they form a temporally linked trajectory that reflects how the model learns to fix its own mistakes over time.
+As a result, programs within a single tree are **not independent**.

 **(2) Bootstrapped i.i.d.
 Resampling.**
 Second, we perform a **bootstrapped resampling** analysis to estimate *pass@k* efficiently across different generation budgets.
-The goal of this step is to approximate how success rates change with varying numbers of seeds, feedbacks, and repairs—without having to regenerate new repair trees for every setting.
+The goal of this step is to approximate how success rates change with varying numbers of seeds, feedbacks, and repairs—--without having to regenerate new repair trees for every setting.
 To do this, we first build one large *master repair tree* for each task, containing
 (N_p \ge n_p) initial seeds,
 (N_f \ge n_f) feedback messages per failed seed, and (N_r \ge n_r) repairs per feedback.